bxbach732/Get-It-Donzo/README.md

 This todo-list application is the take-home assignment for the Slush Junior Web Developer position.
 It was developed using the PERN stack (PostgreSQL, Express, React, and Node) and deployed to Render (https://get-it-donzo.onrender.com/).
 This is a fairly simple PERN stack application because the scope of the assignment is a 12-hour-to-make web application.

 The Node/Express backend is built using TypeScript.
 JavaScript is used for developing the React frontend.
 The database uses the postgres Docker image and the data migration/seed processes are handled by Knexjs.
-The database for the deployment is hosted using ElephantSQL.
+The web pages are styled using the PaperCSS framework.
+Finally, the database for the deployment is hosted using ElephantSQL.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>